richardhopton/smartbed-mqtt/README.md

 This remains connected to the bed controller and due to the bed only accepting one connection it will stop you from using the app to control the bed.

+Initial prototyping was only possible due to assistance from MarcusW on Discord.

 # Logicdata Support (Local) [prototype]

 ## Configuring